 The Centre undertakes both innovative, and intensive, interdisciplinary research and teaching, besides providing the space for creating a vibrant community of feminist academics, students, activists and artists concerned with issues of gender, and wider issues of power in society.
 The Centre regularly organizes lectures, seminars, workshops and film screenings on a wide range of subjects.
 Currently, the Centre offers a Ph.D. in Women's Studies.
-In addition, the Centre also offers Optional courses at the Master's level that currently, the Centre offers a Ph.D. in Women's Studies.
 In addition, the Centre also offers Optional courses at the Master's level that are open to students not only in Social Sciences but also to those enrolled in other Schools and Centres of the University.
 In these, students learn to examine the historical, social, political, economic, and cultural dimensions of gender, while gaining a more complex understanding of the construction of gender and its intersection with other categories of difference, power, and inequality.